alcionai/corso/website/docs/setup/advanced-restore.md

-# Advanced Restorations
+# Restore Options

 import CodeBlock from '@theme/CodeBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {Version} from '@site/src/corsoEnv';

-The basic restore command is an great way to restore all of your data without hassle.
+The default restore command is an great way to restore data in a non-destructive manner to a new folder.
 When you need more control over the results you can use the advanced configuration options to change where and how your data gets restored.

 ## Destination

-The `--destination` flag lets you select the top-level folder where corso will write all of the restored data.
+The `--destination` flag lets you select the top-level folder where Corso will write all of the restored data.

+### The default destination

 <CodeBlock language="bash">{
-    `corso restore onedrive --backup abcd --destination my-latest-restore` }</CodeBlock>
+    `corso restore onedrive --backup abcd` }</CodeBlock>

-If the flag isn't provided, Corso will use its standard restore folder name:
+If the flag isn't provided, Corso will create a new folder with a standard name:
 `Corso_Restore_<current-date-time>`.
-If you're concerned about data integrity then this is always the safest option,
+The default restore folder is always newly created, and cannot interfere with any existing items.
+If you're concerned about data integrity then this is always the safest option.

-In the above example, the onedrive restore will appear in a top-level folder named `my-latest-restore`.
+### An alternate destination

+<CodeBlock language="bash">{
+    `corso restore onedrive --backup abcd --destination /my-latest-restore` }</CodeBlock>

+When a destination is manually specified, all restored will appear in that top-level folder.
+In the example above, Corso will restore everything into `my-latest-restore`.
 If that folder doesn't already exist, Corso will automatically create it.
-If it does exist, the restore will use the existing folder and restore the items again.
-This allows you to restore to the same folder multiple times.
+If it does exist, the restore will use the existing folder, allowing you to restore to the same folder multiple times.

+### The original location

+<CodeBlock language="bash">{
+    `corso restore onedrive --backup abcd --destination /` }</CodeBlock>

-You can restore items back to their original location by setting the destination to `/`: `--destination /`.
+You can restore items back to their original location by setting the destination to `/`.
 This skips the creation of a top-level folder, and all restored items will appear back in their location at the time of backup.

-### Known Issues
+### Limitations

 * Destination won't create N-depth folder structures. `--destination a/b/c` doesn't create three folders; it creates a single, top-level folder named `a/b/c`.